fluffy-critter/cat-catcher/distfiles/readme.txt

 Use your mouse or the cursor keys to move the paddle.
 Try to get the cats safely to the platform on the right.

 Press F to toggle fullscreen mode, and P to paws.
+The escape key will quit or you can also do whatever your system uses for closing windows (Alt-F4 on Windows, cmd-Q on Mac, ????? on Linux)

 CREDITS